KnowledgeCaptureAndDiscovery/OBA/docs/mapping.md

-The current mapping supported by OBA can be seen below.
+The current mapping between OWL and OpenAPI specification (OAS) supported by OBA can be seen below.

-!!! info
+!!! warning
   We are currently working on improving the mapping with complex axiomatization of domains and ranges and other property annotations (minimum and maximum cardinality, etc.)

 **Namespaces** used in this document: